walterbender/Syllabi/wearables.md

 Questions to Consider
 ---------------------

+* Does your design establish clear metrics by which you can measure the quality of production?

 <a name="WEEK14">
 14. PREPARE FINAL PRESENTATIONS
 -------------------------------
 </a>

+Students will use this time to rehearse and polish their presentations.

 Questions to Consider
 ---------------------

+* Does your presentation clearly articulate the need for your product?
+* Does your presentation clearly articulate the market for your product?
+* Does your presentation clearly articulate the rationale behind your design decisions?

 <a name="WEEK15">
 15. FINAL PRESENTATIONS
 -----------------------
 </a>

+During both sessions, students will have the opportunity to present to a panel composed of faculty, field experts and peers.
+Students are expected to present their sketch log books, and have a formal presentation prepared showing initial research, concept art, product analysis, and a working prototype.

 Questions to Consider
 ---------------------

+* Is your project ready for manufacturing?
+* What are the next steps for your project?
+* After 15 weeks of iteration, revision, and compromise, how is wearable technology still in its essence?
+* How has your initial vision of your project changed?

 <p align="center">
 <img src="https://rawgithub.com/walterbender/Syllabi/master/mcod-jc-small.png"/>